 When a complainant submits a timely request for a grievance hearing, the PHA will immediately appoint an impartial hearing office to schedule the hearing within the following 10 business days.

 Once the hearing officer has scheduled the hearing, the hearing officer will send written notice of the hearing to both the complainant and the PHA.
 Notice to the complainant will be in writing, either personally delivered to the complainant, or sent by mail or email, return receipt requested.

 The written notice will specify the time, place, and procedures governing the hearing.
+If the hearing will be held remotely, the PHA will also include information on the remote hearing process.
 The tenant may request to reschedule a hearing on a one-time basis.
 Should the complainant need to reschedule a second time, he or she may do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
 Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
 Requests to reschedule a hearing must be made orally or in writing prior to the hearing date.